Share this post:

 After a lunch stop in the beautiful, seaside town of Nafplion, buses continue to Epidaurus.
 The Ancient Site of Epidaurus was actually a healing center dedicated to god Asclepius, who was born in the region, according to the myth.
 People from all over the Mediterranean would come to this healing centre (called Asklepieion) to ask for treatment.
 In order to honor god Asclepius for his healing powers, athletic competitions were organized every 4 years at the ancient stadium and religious ceremonies would take place at the theatre.

 In fact, the Ancient Theatre of Epidaurus exists until today and it is mostly renowned for its exceptional design and acoustics.
 In summer, the theatre hosts theatrical performances that are part of the Greek Festival.
 The return trip to Athens starts early in the evening.
 This Athens day trip takes place daily in summer and 3-4 times in winter.

 Ancient Corinth is actually the place where Saint Paul lived for 2 years.
 This is why this site is frequently included in the trips for the Routes of Saint Paul.
-In the Greek mythology, this was also the town where Jason and Medea lived and where she killed her children, when Jason married the daughter of the local king.
+In Greek mythology, this was also the town where Jason and Medea lived and where she killed her children when Jason married the daughter of the local king.
 On the return trip, buses make a short stop at the Ancient Port of Cehries, where Saint Paul disembarked.
-Tour buses usually have schedules twice a week and the trip lasts for half day, so that visitors can get back to Athens in time for lunch.
+Tour buses usually have some schedules twice a week and the trip lasts for half-day so that visitors can get back to Athens in time for lunch.